NOAA-EMC/hpc-stack/docs/source/mac-install.rst

     ./setup_modules.sh -c config/config_macos_gnu.sh -p $HPC_INSTALL_DIR | tee setup_modules.log

 where the ``$HPC_INSTALL_DIR`` is the *absolute* path of the HPC-stack installation directory.
 The $HPC_INSTALL_DIR needs to be different from the source directory, where you build and compile the software stack.
-When asked whether to use "native" Python or compilers, choose "YES" if using those already installed on your system, or "NO" if they will be built during the HPC-stack installation.
-The likely response is to answer "YES" to python, "YES" to compilers, and "NO" for MPI/openmpi.
+When asked whether to use "native" Python or compilers, choose "YES" if python or compiler paths are already listed in the $PATH variable, and "NO" if the modules need to be loaded.
+The likely response is to answer "YES" to python, "NO" to compilers, and "NO" for MPI/openmpi.

 Building HPC-Stack
 ^^^^^^^^^^^^^^^^^^^^^